-As a developer, it is inevitable to encounter errors in Python, and the error modulenotfounderror: no module named ‘win32api’ is one of the common errors you might encounter.
+As a developer, it is inevitable to encounter errors in Python, and the “modulenotfounderror: no module named ‘win32api’” error is one of them.

 What is Python?